 Tips for Comfort

 - Quality Socks – A lot of people spend a lot of money on shoes then throw on a pair of cheap socks, but quality socks are just about as important as the shoes.
-A good pair of socks will help prevent blisters, stop odor and keep your feet comfortable.
+A good pair of socks will help prevent blisters, stop odor, and keep your feet comfortable.
 For more information about socks be sure to read our article about our favorite socks for travel.

 - Match Shoes to Destination – This seems like a no-brainer, but you need to match your shoes to when and where you’ll be traveling.
 A pair of flats isn’t appropriate for trekking through Iceland and pair of heavy-duty mountaineering boots probably is overkill for walking the streets of Paris.

 - Break In Shoes – BREAK IN YOUR SHOES!
 Purchase your shoes a month or two before your trip and make sure you wear them a lot before you leave.

 Tips for Buying Shoes Online

 Buying shoes online can be a bit tricky since all brands seem to fit a little differently.
 That is why I order my shoes from Zappos.
 At Zappos you get free delivery and free returns.
 If you’re not sure which size to buy, I suggest buying two sizes and then returning the pair that doesn’t fit.
 Zappos gives you a pre-paid return label and will refund your money within about 7 days — they make the process super easy.

 The List of the Best Men’s and Women’s Travel Shoes